charlesdaniel/ttt_erl/README.md

 Your Move ->
 ```

-You are "x", simply enter a number from 1..9 and hit Enter.
+You are "X" (the computer is "O"), simply enter a number from 1..9 and hit Enter.
 The computer will then take a turn and we repeat until there is a winner or there are no more spots left.

 ###TODO
- - Make the computer actually play somewhat intelligently rather than picking random spots.
  - Rework the code to be more Erlangy
  - Better GUI